mparker-landt/Milestone_Project_3/README.md

 - [SQLAlchemy](https://www.psycopg.org/)
 ### External Resources
 - [Start Bootstrap](https://startbootstrap.com/) - Used as a template to adapt the design of the UI from.
+- [Datatables](https://datatables.net/) - JavaScript library used for a better functional and visually appealing table.
 - [Font Awesome](https://fontawesome.com/) - Used to acquire icons for the project.
 - [Draw.io](https://www.drawio.com/) - Used to create the wireframes for the project.
 - [pgAdmin4](https://www.pgadmin.org/) - Used to create the ERD for the project.
 This tool was also used to aid in visually inspecting the SQL database for the project and the contained tables and columns